-The Agency and the Corporation will pay the City the professional services fee referenced under Article 3 of this Agreement in a single installment due and payable on or around December 31, 2019.
+The Agency and the Corporation will pay the City the professional services fee referenced under Article 3 of this Agreement in a single installment due and payable no later than December 31, 2024.

 ARTICLE 5 - TERMINATION

 This Agreement may be terminated at any time by any party upon thirty (30) days prior written notice.
 In the event of termination, General Counsel shall be entitled to compensation for all work performed pursuant to this Agreement to the date of termination.